 Picture schedules add visual representations of the activities, places, and spaces the children will engage in throughout the day.
 Picture schedules are beneficial for visually-oriented learners and help bridge reading or language barriers.
 These schedules are sequentially-oriented instead of time-oriented so if there is a time change, this will not affect children who get used to routine.
-Picture schedules can be created and presented virtually and can be interactive/animated for use in video meetings, screen sharing, apps, and other digital platforms.
-They are also outstanding assets to managing group interactions and transitions when verbal/auditory interaction may be impeded by increased physical distance, mask wearing, etc.
+Picture schedules can be created and presented virtually or inperson and can be interactive, temporary, or resuable.
+They are also outstanding assets to managing group interactions and transitions when verbal/auditory interaction may be impeded by large spaces, lots of noise, big groups, etc.